sebas77/Svelto.MiniExamples/README.md

 * intoduce to the concept of entity descriptors, entity structs and groups.
 * Show the integration with UnityECS, show the use of Svelto.Tasks 2.0 (alpha state)
 * show integration with Unity Jobs and Burst (using Svelto.ECS 3.0 (currently alpha state)

- ###  Iteration 3
-   * Full jobified/burstified code with Svelto ECS 3.0
+* test Full jobified/burstified code with Svelto ECS 3.0
 * test integration with IL2CPP

 ## Example 2: The classic Survival demo (Hybrid ECS)